Cabinet defers POL price increase

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The federal cabinet has decided to observe office timings from 10am to 4pm during Ramazan to provide the maximum relief to fasting people.
+ISLAMABAD: The Federal Cabinet has decided to observe office timings from 10am to 4pm during Ramazan to provide maximum relief to fasting people.

 She said the committee will also make sure that no load-shedding is done during the holy month.
 Firdous Ashiq Awan said the cabinet was taken into confidence regarding the proposed local government system in Punjab that will be modeled on the one already implemented successfully in Khyber Pakhtunkhwa (KP).

-She said the new local government system will devolve the powers at the grass-root level and empower local people.
-She said the cabinet discussed in detail five legislative bills that will help people resolve their problems as part of people-friendly agenda of PTI government.
+She said the new local government system will devolve the powers at the grass-roots level and empower local people.
+She said the cabinet discussed in detail five legislative bills that will help people resolve their problems as part of people friendly agenda of PTI government.

 Special Assistant to Prime Minister said a bill named Zainab Alert will also be introduced to stop child sexual abuse.
-Firdous Ashiq Awan said the cabinet also discussed Ogra’s recommendation to increase the prices of petroleum products by 14 rupees per litre.
-The prime minister directed to send this recommendation to the ECC to review it in order to pass minimum burden to the people.
+Firdous Ashiq Awan said the cabinet also discussed Ogra's recommendation to increase the prices of petroleum products by 14 rupees per litre.
+The Prime Minister directed to send this recommendation to ECC to review it in order to pass minimum burden to the people.

-She said the prime minister directed to ensure that austerity steps are implemented at both federal and provincial levels.
-The special assistant said the cabinet was also taken into confidence on various initiatives taken by the Task Force on Institutional Reforms in various institutions.
+She said the Prime Minister directed to ensure that austerity steps are implemented at both federal and provincial levels.
+Special Assistant said the cabinet was also taken into confidence on various initiatives taken by Task Force on Institutional Reforms in various institutions.

 Firdous Ashiq Awan said the cabinet congratulated the Prime Minister on his successful visit to China and signing of important agreements on socio-economic development, free trade and agriculture.
 Speaking on the occasion, Minister of Water Resources Faisal Vawda said Prime Minister Imran Khan will perform ground-breaking of Mohmand Dam on Thursday.
 He said work is also in progress on 29 different small water reservoirs related projects in Balochistan.

-ISLAMABAD: The federal cabinet has decided to observe office timings from 10am to 4pm during Ramazan to provide the maximum relief to fasting people.
+ISLAMABAD: The Federal Cabinet has decided to observe office timings from 10am to 4pm during Ramazan to provide maximum relief to fasting people.

 She said the committee will also make sure that no load-shedding is done during the holy month.
 Firdous Ashiq Awan said the cabinet was taken into confidence regarding the proposed local government system in Punjab that will be modeled on the one already implemented successfully in Khyber Pakhtunkhwa (KP).

-She said the new local government system will devolve the powers at the grass-root level and empower local people.
-She said the cabinet discussed in detail five legislative bills that will help people resolve their problems as part of people-friendly agenda of PTI government.
+She said the new local government system will devolve the powers at the grass-roots level and empower local people.
+She said the cabinet discussed in detail five legislative bills that will help people resolve their problems as part of people friendly agenda of PTI government.

 Special Assistant to Prime Minister said a bill named Zainab Alert will also be introduced to stop child sexual abuse.
-Firdous Ashiq Awan said the cabinet also discussed Ogra’s recommendation to increase the prices of petroleum products by 14 rupees per litre.
-The prime minister directed to send this recommendation to the ECC to review it in order to pass minimum burden to the people.
+Firdous Ashiq Awan said the cabinet also discussed Ogra's recommendation to increase the prices of petroleum products by 14 rupees per litre.
+The Prime Minister directed to send this recommendation to ECC to review it in order to pass minimum burden to the people.

-She said the prime minister directed to ensure that austerity steps are implemented at both federal and provincial levels.
-The special assistant said the cabinet was also taken into confidence on various initiatives taken by the Task Force on Institutional Reforms in various institutions.
+She said the Prime Minister directed to ensure that austerity steps are implemented at both federal and provincial levels.
+Special Assistant said the cabinet was also taken into confidence on various initiatives taken by Task Force on Institutional Reforms in various institutions.

 Firdous Ashiq Awan said the cabinet congratulated the Prime Minister on his successful visit to China and signing of important agreements on socio-economic development, free trade and agriculture.
 Speaking on the occasion, Minister of Water Resources Faisal Vawda said Prime Minister Imran Khan will perform ground-breaking of Mohmand Dam on Thursday.
 He said work is also in progress on 29 different small water reservoirs related projects in Balochistan.